thmspi/thmspi/README.md

 ## 💫 About Me:
-I'm a third year student at EFREI Paris in the objective to work in the cloud ☁️
+I'm a fourth year student at EFREI Paris in the objective to work in the cloud ☁️

+- AWS Solution Architect Certified ☁️
+- Terraform Hashicorp Associate Certified 🧱
+- CISCO Junior Cybersecurity Analyst Career Path 🔐

 ## 💻 Tech Stack: